mlava/better-tasks/README.md

 This extension automatically recognises and manages TODO items that match defined repeat patterns and/or date attributes, optionally generating the next instance when a repeating Better Task is completed.

 **Note:**
-This extension is in active development and should be considered a beta release.
+This extension is in active development.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

 This video provides a basic overview of some of the functionality of this extension.